 Industrial grade precision case bronze fittings.
 The hand guard is in the shape of spreading wing of a swift flying bird.

 Ancient Han Style thin and slim scabbard.

-The beautiful hand painted scabbard pattern is classic Han swirling cloud motif in red on black background.
+The beautiful scabbard pattern is classic Han swirling cloud motif in red on black background.